+APPENDIX F Timesh

-APPENDIX F Timesheet (Section 8.6.9)
+heet (Section 8.6.9)

-OF THE PACIFIC OF THE PACK HRLY AND NON-EXEMPT STAFF
+SYNOD OF THE PACIFIC THE PACIF

+E SHEET FOR HOURLY AND NON-EXEMPT STAFF

 HOUR S WORKED

 Date In Out In Out Hours

-TOTAL

-All time cards days worked i Once an empl Employees m Time cards ar Supervisors as If this timecar make-up time must have time on a pay period. oyee works 6 houst take a paid 15 et to be filled out the to send compled includes makeworked on this time. in ink and require to of arrival (in) and durs, they must take a minute rest period for each pay-period eted timecards to the tup time, as requested imecard.
-See Title and more information an unpaid meal befor every four head of the Central Office and by the employ of the Synod A oreak of at least 30 ours worked.
-16 th to 31 st) at the end of each pyee, please indicate minutes. pay period. the absence an
+All time cards days worked in Once an employees mu Fime cards are Supervisors are If this timecard make-up time Make-up Time must have time of a pay period. by ee works 6 hour lest take a paid 15 is to be filled out for e to send completed includes make-up worked on this time.
+Request Form an f arrival (in) and de rs, they must take ar minute rest period f or each pay-period (ed timecards to the up time, as requested mecard.
+See Title 8 and more information parture including unpaid meal to revery four heart to 15th and Central Office of the Synod And of for all hours a minutes. ay period. the absence an all (SAM) for

-My signature requirements. above hours worked d are accurate an d that I have adher ed to the stated
+My signature c requirements. eertifies that the at bove hours worked are accurate an d that I have adhere ed to the stated

-MPLOYEE SIG NATURE AND DATE:
+PLOYEE SIGN NATURE AND D OATE: